Addiction | 5 min read

 In some cases, medications may be used to counteract withdrawal symptoms, such as anti-nausea medication for vomiting or sleep aids for insomnia.
 With alcohol, benzodiazepines like Ativan may be used to help with withdrawal symptoms.[8]

 There are medications used for opioid withdrawal as well, such as methadone or buprenorphine.[9]
-These drugs don’t replace the addiction to one opioid with another but help to wean you off of opioids with less severe withdrawal symptoms and cravings.
+These drugs don’t replace the addiction to one opioid with another but help to wean you off opioids with less severe withdrawal symptoms and cravings.

 Prescription opioids like hydrocodone should never be mixed with alcohol.
 Combining these two substances can result in slowed or arrested breathing, weak pulse and blood pressure, unconsciousness, coma, and possible death.